-- Explain the role of genetic testing and precision medicine in diagnosing and treating bone marrow failure diseases;
+- Explain the role of genetic testing in diagnosing, stratifying and treating myeloid malignancies;

-- Identify emerging treatment options for patients with MDS, AML, MDS/MPN overlap and other bone marrow failure diseases;
+- Identify emerging treatment options for patients with low-risk MDS, high-risk MDS, secondary AML, and MDS/MPN overlap;

-- Analyze the nurse's role in managing treatment for bone marrow failure diseases based on clinical presentations, comorbidities and diagnostic workups;
+- Analyze the nurse's role in managing treatment for myeloid malignancies based on clinical presentations, diagnostic workups, transfusion dependence, and comorbidities;

-- Discuss the nurse's role in collaboration with other disciplines in addressing quality of life issues and providing patient education to improve outcomes.
+- Discuss the nurse's role in collaboration with other disciplines in addressing treatment goals and providing patient education to improve outcomes.

 Nursing Education Purpose Statement

 The purpose of this activity is to improve the knowledge and competence of nurses concerning the treatment or management of patients with bone marrow failure disease

 Provider approved by California Board of Registered Nursing, Provider Number 15106, for 1.5 contact hours.

 This activity is approved for 1.5 contact hour(s) of continuing education (which includes 0.33 hours of pharmacology) by the American Association of Nurse Practitioners.
 Activity ID 19063760.
 This activity was planned in accordance with AANP Accreditation Standards and Policies.

 Riding the Wave: Clinical Management of Myeloid Malignancies In an Era of Novel Therapies